ec-builds/ec-builds/README.md

 I'm a systems administrator with 10+ years of experience supporting enterprise IT across healthcare, aerospace, and non-profit organizations.

-Throughout my career, I’ve built and supported enterprise infrastructure in environments where reliability, security, and documentation mattered every day.
+Throughout my career, I’ve built and supported enterprise infrastructure in environments where reliability, security, and documentation mattered.
 I’ve learned that reliable infrastructure isn’t just about deploying technology.
 It’s about building systems that are secure, well documented, and easy to maintain.

 This repository documents that journey.
-Every project is built to strengthen my technical skills while following production-inspired practices for architecture, documentation, automation, and security.

 My goal is simple: keep building, keep learning, and share what I learn along the way.